Director of Equity Response and Education,

 Deputy Title IX Coordinator

-Sarah serves as OIE’s Director of Investigations and Deputy Title IX Coordinator.
+Sarah serves as Director of Equity Response and Education and Deputy Title IX Coordinator.
 In that role, Sarah manages OIE’s response to complaints of discrimination, harassment, retaliation, and related interpersonal violence involving University employees at the Storrs, Regional and UConn Health campuses, and guides the investigative staff in managing all aspects of case investigation and the production of investigative reports.
 In addition, Sarah trains members of the University community on policies and procedures related to preventing and responding to reports of discrimination, harassment, retaliation and sexual violence.

 Sarah joined OIE in 2014 and previously served as an EEO Investigator and as Associate Director of Investigations before stepping into the role of Director of investigations and Deputy Title IX Coordinator in January 2017.
 From August 2020 to August 2021, Sarah served as OIE’s Interim Associate Vice President and as UConn’s Interim Title IX Coordinator and ADA Coordinator.
 In this role, Sarah was responsible for overseeing each of OIE’s areas of focus, including discrimination case management, campus-wide trainings for diversity awareness and sexual harassment prevention, search and hiring affirmative action and equal employment opportunity compliance, coordinating the University's response to reports of sex-based discrimination, including sexual harassment and sexual violence, and working collaboratively with on and off-campus partners on various diversity and harassment prevention initiatives.